statease/dexpy/docs/source/index.rst

 `statsmodels <https://github.com/statsmodels/statsmodels/>`_.
 However, there are also functions that fill in holes in the existing statistical analysis packages, for example :ref:`statistical power <power>`.

-As of this writing there are only a handful of :ref:`factorial` available, but the catalog will be expanding to include standard textbook designs like `Central Composite designs <https://en.wikipedia.org/wiki/Central_composite_design>`_, as well as more flexible `Optimal designs <https://en.wikipedia.org/wiki/Optimal_design>`_.
+As of this writing there are only a handful of :ref:`Factorial designs <factorial>` available, but the catalog will be expanding to include standard textbook designs like `Central Composite designs <https://en.wikipedia.org/wiki/Central_composite_design>`_, as well as more flexible `Optimal designs <https://en.wikipedia.org/wiki/Optimal_design>`_.

 .. toctree::
     :maxdepth: 2

-    factorial
-    power
-    design
+    design-build
+    evaluation
+    analysis
+    confirmation
+    optimization

 Indices and tables
 ==================